VIC.GOV.AU | Policy and Advisory Library

 Where principals are not responsible for delivery, principals have responsibilities as instructed by corporate staff, for example, membership of the relevant departmental project control group.

-Principals of schools that receive state funding for a capital works project must attend (or have attended) the department’s Bricks and Mortar training.
+Principals of schools that receive state funding for a capital works project must attend (or have attended) the department’s Bricks and Mortar Asset Management Planning training.
+Principals are responsible for developing an asset management plan in partnership with their department regional office and the VSBA.

 School councils

-For state-funded school-led projects (those valued up to $200,000 unless otherwise agreed with VSBA), school councils are responsible for – via the principal – submitting an asset management planning template for the VSBA approval.
+For state-funded school-led projects (for example, those valued up to $200,000 unless otherwise agreed with VSBA), school councils are responsible for – via the principal – submitting an Asset Management Planning template for the VSBA approval.

 School councils are not responsible for the delivery of state-funded capital works projects valued over $200,000.